Tahini Pumpkin Pie

 For the tahini and pumpkin pie

-1/2 cup Organic Tahini plus more for the swirl
+1/2 c Seed + Mill Organic Tahini, plus more for the swirl

 Whipped cream or creme fraîche, for serving

-1. Cut the butter into 1/2-inch chunks and place into the freezer along with the 1/3 cup of water to keep chill.
+1. Cut the butter into 1/2-inch chunks and place into the freezer along with the 1/3 c of water to keep chill.

-2. Place the flour, cocoa powder, sugar and salt into a food processor and pulse to combine.
-Add in the chilled butter and pulse 5-6 times until the butter breaks down into pea-sized pieces.
+2. In a food processor, pulse to combine the flour, cocoa powder, sugar, and salt.
+Add in the chilled butter and pulse 5-6 more times until the butter breaks down into pea-sized pieces.
 With the food processor running, stream in the water.
-The dough should look a bit crumbly at first but become damp enough that when pressed together with your fingers, it holds its shape.
+The dough should look a bit crumbly at first but become damp enough so that when pressed together with your fingers, it holds its shape.

 3. Remove the dough to a sheet of plastic wrap.
 Using the plastic wrap to assist you, press the dough into a disk.
 Wrap tightly and chill for at least one hour.